mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 create RTP packets that always fit into a QUIC datagram frame.

 Additionally, a QUIC implementation MUST expose the recorded RTT statistics as described in
-{{Section 5 of QUIC-RECOVERY}} to the application.
+{{Section 5 of RFC9002}} to the application.
 These statistics include the minium observed RTT over a period of time (`min_rtt`), exponentially-weighted moving average (`smoothed_rtt`) and the mean deviation (`rtt_var`).
 These values are necessary to perform congestion control as explained in
 {{cc-interface}}.

-{{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats Explicit Congestion Notifications (ECN) if it is supported by the network path.
+{{Section 7.1 of RFC9002}} also specifies how QUIC treats Explicit Congestion Notifications (ECN) if it is supported by the network path.
 If ECN counts can be exported from a QUIC implementation, these may be used to improve congestion control, too.